pvtl/docker-dev/docs/faqs.md

 </VirtualHost>
 ```

 _Note that apache will load the conf files in alphabetical order.
-Because our zzzlocalhost.conf has a "catch all", any of our custom conf files, must be named alphabetically before zzzlocalhost.conf (that's why we prefixed the name with zzz)_
+Because our localhost.conf has a "catch all", any of our custom conf files, must be named alphabetically before localhost.conf_

 ---